BenJetson/crx-mailapps/README.md

 ### 3. Click the directory of the mail app to load

 ![image](https://user-images.githubusercontent.com/10427974/45648354-5775d180-ba96-11e8-9db0-cf6c34898ccf.png)

+Remember that the repository got cloned to `~/.mailapps`

 ### 4. Navigate to chrome://apps and right click on the installed app, then set "Open as Window" to true